-In Spanish it is sometimes incorrectly called "Palacio de Oriente" by confusion with the "Plaza de Oriente", the square which is on the East (Oriental) side of the Palace.
+It is sometimes incorrectly referred to in Spanish as "Palacio de Oriente" due to its close proximity to the "Plaza de Oriente" square, which is on the east (Oriental) side of the palace.

-The origin of the palace dates from the ninth century when the Muslim kingdom of Toledo built a defense that was later used by the kings of Castilla, which in the sixteenth century, they built the old Alcázar.
+The origin of the palace dates back to the ninth century when the Muslim kingdom of Toledo built a defense that was later used by the kings of Castile, who, during the 16th century, built the former Alcázar castle.

 The current Royal Palace, was built on the site of the old Alcázar which was destroyed by fire on Christmas Eve 1734.
 King Felipe V decided to build a palace for his Borbon dynasty.
 The Italian Filippo Juvara was selected to design the new palace and his plans were to create a grand palace along the lines of France's Versailles.
 All construction was vaulted in stone and brick, not wood, so that any fire could destroy it.

 The works were carried out between 1738 and 1755, Carlos III established his residence there in 1764.

 For interior decoration, rich materials were used: spanish marble, stucco, mahogany doors and windows and important works of art, particularly frescoes by leading artists of the moment as Giaquinto, Tiepolo and Mengs and his Spanish followers Bayeu and Maella.

 The decoration of the Royal Palace of Madrid has been changing over time according to the different artistic styles of the moment.

 It has a central interior courtyard, whilst another courtyard, the "Plaza de Armas", on the south side, acts as the principal entrance to the palace.
 This courtyard looks out on to the Almudena Cathedral.
 The Palace occupies 13 hectares, has 870 windows, 240 balconies and 44 staircases.